 More, I have a working theory that the best cannabis products originate in BC.
 And I believe BC’s best products comes from the Okanagan.
 Therefore, having operations based in the Okanagan has a built-in marketing advantage and opportunity.
 Valens core facility is based in Lake Country, BC, which is the heart of the Okanagan and would therefore be seemingly good.
 However, the Okanagan also has decades of legacy consumers who are extremely discriminate as to which products they will give credit or endorse.
 It’s not enough for a company to say its from the Okanagan and therefore is the best of BC.
 Respectfully, a company must win over the people of the Okanagan to get their endorsement to have the reputation of truly and authentically being the best.
 This is worthy to mention because it was noted Valens increased its marketing budget from $ 2,213,000 in 2020 to $ 10,813,000 in 2021.
 That’s almost a 500% increase.
 Also, noted on the most recent investor news release Valens has engaged an American public relations/investor relations firm based on New York’s famously expensive 5th avenue (KCSA Strategic Communications).
 To which I would like to ask, how much money has Valens invested on engagement, marketing, advertising, and feedback in the Okanagan this year?
 Because I live in the Okanagan, I have reason to believe the company has done very little to engage locally.
 Which speaks to the concern of divested interests and lack of focus on the core fundamentals.

-Although the numbers show there is room for improvement with management operational efficiencies, their debt health indicates Valens can survive the short term.
-With consideration to the overall market strength reflecting a worldwide pandemic, a current war, and ongoing federal illegalities in the USA, Valens is as steady as it can be in the storm, despite trading below its market value.
-The numbers seem to indicate Valens is a speculative buy and hold at today’s market price.
+Although the year end numbers show there is room for improvement with management operational efficiencies, their debt health indicates Valens can survive the short term.
+However, Valens secured a $40 million dollar loan after the year end financials were released which askew those numbers and calculations.
+With consideration to the overall market strength reflecting a worldwide pandemic, a current war, and ongoing federal illegalities in the USA, Valens is as steady as it can be in the storm.

 Cori Doan is Canada’s first published author with a book regarding Canadian cannabis investments titled Canadian Cannabis Stocks Simplified: A How-To Guide for the Budding Investor.
 She was a licensed investment advisor with a focus on venture capital markets and held investment industry (IIROC) relevant licenses with the Canadian Securities Course (CSC), options and branch managers.
 Also, Cori has an MBA with specialty disciplines in public relations and communications.
 Any data or Information that is not directly cited in this report is believed to come from reliable sources.
 Calculations are on best efforts basis.
 Assessments are opinions only and are not a solicitation to buy or sell securities.
 Investors are encouraged to do their own due diligence.